cabamarcos/MyChatBot/README.md

 # MyChatBot
-Free to use AI Chatbot with no backend.
+Free to use AI Chatbot with no backend calls.
 Created with WebGPU.
 We will use Web-LLM: https://github.com/mlc-ai/web-llm